hrvthzslt/personal-site/content/posts/running-rhyming-language-model-in-a-container-because-i-don't-have-a-gpu-anyway/index.md

 ## Ollama

-After two months of caring about a baby, not a pet project (well, my projects are more like a pet of a pet project in scope, but that is beside the point), I wanted to try something new.
+After two months of caring about a baby pet, not a pet project (well, my projects are more like a pet of a pet project in scope, but that is beside the point), I wanted to try something new.
 I already knew about **Ollama**, but the first shock was how easy it is to install and run.
-With appropriate hardware, it is possible to set up your own "Home AI" with multiple models, without any hassle.
+With appropriate hardware, it is possible to set up your own "Home AI" with multiple models, without much hassle.

 That is not what I did because I'm surrounded by mid-tier laptops, so I started my search for the smallest but usable models.
 Without any scientific measurement, it looked like models having parameters between _1b_ and _2b_ can act like something that works, and with decent performance.
 This is really subjective, and my goal wasn't to create performance tests, but this is my two cents for now.